-E-1 Q: My ICPM firm advises a number of mutual funds, hedge funds, and pension plans in managing their portfolio assets.
-Whom should I enter into a trade-matching agreement with?
-Alternatively, from whom should I ask for a trade-matching statement?
-And to whom should I give one?
+E-1 Q: We are a PM firm that advises a number of mutual funds, hedge funds, and pension plans in managing their portfolio assets.
+Whom should we enter into a trade-matching agreement with?
+Alternatively, from whom should we ask for a trade-matching statement?
+And to whom should we give one?

-A: As an ICPM acting for an institutional investor in a DAP/RAP trade, you must either (i) enter into a trade-matching agreement with each of the following trade-matching parties or (ii) give to and receive from each of the following trade-matching parties a trade-matching statement:
+A: If your PM firm is acting for an institutional investor in processing DAP/RAP trades, your policies and procedures must be designed to encourage the following tradematching parties to (i) enter into a trade-matching agreement with your firm or (ii) provide to your firm a trade-matching statement:

-- The dealer or dealers executing and clearing the DAP/RAP trade, and - The custodian or custodians of the institutional investor that are settling the DAP/RAP trade. - E-2 Q: In the above situation (E-1), is the mutual fund, hedge fund, or pension plan required to enter into a trade-matching agreement with, or provide a trade-matching statement to, the ICPM and other trade-matching parties?
+- The dealer or dealers executing and clearing the DAP/RAP trades, and - The custodian or custodians of the institutional investor that are settling the DAP/RAP trades. - E-2 Q: In the above situation (E-1), are the mutual funds, hedge funds, and pension plans trade-matching parties within the meaning of the Instrument that should enter into a trade-matching agreement or provide a trade-matching statement?

-A: No. If the ICPM is acting for the fund or plan in the DAP/RAP trades, the fund or plan does not need to enter into a trade-matching agreement or provide a trade-matching statement relating to the DAP/RAP trades.
-An institutional investor is only a "trade-matching party" when an adviser is not acting for the institutional investor in the DAP/RAP trade.
+A: No. If the PM is acting for the funds or plans in processing the DAP/RAP trades, the funds or plans are not trade matching parties.
+An institutional investor is only a "tradematching party" when an adviser is not acting for the institutional investor in processing DAP/RAP trades.

-- E-3 Q: When is a registered adviser "acting for the institutional investor in the trade" for the purposes of the definition "trade-matching party"? - A: Examples where a registered adviser will be acting for the institutional investor include: - A registered adviser who has discretionary trading authority to place orders to a dealer or through a marketplace for the institutional investor, or - A registered adviser who processes trades for the institutional investor.
+E-3 Q: When is a registered adviser "acting for the institutional investor in processing the trade" for the purposes of the definition "trade-matching party"?

+A: A registered adviser will be acting for an institutional investor in processing a trade when it is involved in the post-trade execution functions of a trade on behalf of an institutional investor (e.g., the trade comparison, clearing, settlement and portfolio reconciliation functions of the institutional investor).
+A registered adviser that is merely providing advice to the institutional investor or placing a trade order to a dealer or through a marketplace for the institutional investor would not be a trade-matching party.